Fair94/Project_java_Giuseppe_Calvaruso/README.md

 -LOGGING-
 Logging was used to take track of internal state or event.
-It's used to grant better messages to evenutally new developer.
+It's used to grant better messages to evenutally new developer (also for me....
+I've already forgot what I've writed.
+Now, only god know my code)

 -JUnit Testing-
 JUnit was used to create automatized test.
 It was used to manage eventually exception

-#LIMITATION AND FUTURE WORK
-There are a lot of things I can do on this app.
-First I can integrate a payment system to buy/sell book from/for user.
-I can add a login features with hardcoded credentials.
-I can create two user: admin and normal user with different operation.

 #OPTIONAL ADVANCED FEATURES

+-PATTERN-

 -FACADE-
 I emplemented FACADE PATTERN because I was going crazy with the functionality of the app.
 With FACADE I create a menu and for every choice there was a subsystem associated (the diagram is not exausistive),